NatasyaH/display-html5-compass/readme.md

 Bundles contents of */dist* into 1 zip file for upload to DC Studio.
 Contents must exist to be zipped.

+### gulp bundle-ft

+Bundles contents into a base zip and a rich zip for upload to FlashTalking.
+System assumes only 1 richload.

 ## Implementation Notes

 ### Styles and Spriting